ImagingDataCommons/highdicom/docs/seg.rst

 without copying the data.

-Since :class:`highdicom.seg.Segmentation` is a subclass of ``pydicom.Dataset``, you can still perform operations on it, such as access DICOM attributes by their keyword, in the usual way.
+Since :class:`highdicom.seg.Segmentation` is a subclass of ``pydicom.Dataset``, you can still perform `pydicom` operations on it, such as access DICOM attributes by their keyword, in the usual way.

 .. code-block:: python